Implementing and doing Human Learning Systems

 - HLS is systemic, it shifts not just the front line, but also the wider elements within the organisation.

-As an example, we often view communities as places where public services and health need to do something - to provide support, to spend resources 'fixing'.
+We often view communities as places where public services and health need to do something - to provide support, to spend resources 'fixing'.
 The reality is that our communities, if we allow them to thrive, become places that create healing, that support, that allow for people to thrive.
-So when you look at case studies here and the work that we do, it is about bringing communities and the people within them back into a place that they could and should be. |
+So when you look at case studies here and the work that we do, it is about bringing communities and the people within them back into a place that they could and should be.

 We apply an implementation method and experience, to enable the bigger picture of change and transformation to occur.
 We help by;